Core Courses in Digital Studies

 This course introduces concepts and techniques related to the representation and management of digital data with emphasis on the forms of data encountered in the humanities.
 Topics covered include: (1) digital text encoding using the Unicode and XML standards, with attention to the TEI-XML tagging scheme of the Text Encoding Initiative; (2) digital typefaces (“fonts”) for displaying encoded characters; (3) digital encoding of 2D images, 3D models, sound, and video; (4) database models and querying languages (especially SQL for relational databases and SPARQL for non-relational RDF-graph databases), with attention to methods for integrating and querying the kinds of semi-structured and heterogeneous data characteristic of the humanities; (5) ontologies, the Semantic Web, and related technical standards; and (6) cartographic concepts (e.g., coordinate systems and map projections) and the basics of geospatial data management using Geographic Information Systems.
 This course has no prerequisite; i.e., prior knowledge of computer programming is not required.
 Instructors: Miller Prosser and Carmen Caswell

 DIGS 20004/30004.
-Data Analysis II: Data Visualization and Machine Learning.
+Data Visualization for the Humanities.
 100 units.
 Winter.

-This course introduces best practices for analyzing large and complex data sets using Python and gives students a basic understanding of machine learning.
-Topics covered include data visualization, social network analysis, principal component analysis (PCA), and the k-nearest neighbors (KNN) algorithm.
-The objective is to make students familiar with these methods and aware of their potential in linguistic, cultural, and historical research.
-Prerequisites: DIGS 20001/30001, “Introduction to Computer Programming with Python” (or an equivalent course in computer programming) and DIGS 20002/30002, “Data Analysis I: Introduction to Statistics” (or an equivalent course in statistics).
+This course introduces best practices for visualizing large and complex data sets to assist the study of human languages, cultures, and history.
+Topics covered include: statistical graphs and plots; social network analysis; geographical mapping; and timeline visualizations.
+Prerequisites: DIGS 20001/30001, “Introduction to Computer Programming Using Python” (or an equivalent course in computer programming) and DIGS 20002/30002, “Introduction to Statistics Using Python” (or an equivalent course in statistics).
 Instructor: Brooke Luetgert

 DIGS 20005/30005.
 Data Publication for the Humanities.
 100 units.
 Spring.

 This course introduces software techniques and tools for building Web browser apps written in HTML5, CSS, and JavaScript with emphasis on user interfaces for presenting information to researchers and students in the humanities.
 Students will take an active role in evaluating approaches and outcomes of existing digital publications.
 Topics covered include: (1) the use of application programming interfaces (APIs) to integrate into Web apps the various analysis, visualization, and database services provided by external systems; (2) the transformation of data into formats appropriate for publication on the Web; and (3) the nature of data in the humanities as it pertains to digital publication.
-Prerequisite: DIGS 20001/30001, “Introduction to Computer Programming with Python” (or an equivalent course in computer programming).
+Prerequisite: DIGS 20001/30001, “Introduction to Computer Programming Using Python” (or an equivalent course in computer programming).
 Instructors: Miller Prosser and Carmen Caswell

 DIGS 20007/30007.
-Introduction to Digital Humanities.
+History and Theory of Computing for the Humanities.
 100 Units.
 Winter.

 Scroll to Top